-These consolidated financial statements for the years ended June 30, 2018 and 2017 were prepared in accordance with the International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB").
+These unaudited consolidated financial statements for the interim period ended September 30, 2018 have been prepared in accordance with IAS 34 - Interim Financial Reporting in addition to other applicable International Accounting Standards (IAS) as issued by the International Accounting Standards Board ("IASB").
 The Company's significant accounting policies are described in the Note 3.
-Significant accounting estimates, judgments and assumptions have been used or exercised by management in the preparation of these financial statements.
+Significant accounting estimates, judgments and assumptions have been used or exercised by management in the preparation of these consolidated financial statements.